Macluravirus: Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by tubule-guided viral movement.

 Plants serve as the natural host.
 The virus is transmitted via a vector (insects).
 Transmission routes are vector and mechanical.

+Taxonomy

+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: